Compartmental models (epidemiology): SIR Model on Networks

+to mimic human mobility patterns in complex real world environments such as cities, streets, and transportation networks.

+This model captures the class of vector transmitted infectious diseases such as Dengue, Malaria (transmission by mosquitoes), pestilence (transmission by fleas), and others.

 SIRSS model - combination of SIR with modelling of social stress

 Dynamics of epidemics depend on how people's behavior changes in time.
 For example, at the beginning of the epidemic, people are ignorant and careless, then, after the outbreak of epidemics and alarm, they begin to comply with the various restrictions and the spreading of epidemics may decline.
 Over time, some people get tired/frustrated by the restrictions and stop following them (exhaustion), especially if the number of new cases drops down.
 After resting for some time, they can follow the restrictions again.
 But during this pause the second wave can come and become even stronger than the first one.
 Social dynamics should be considered.
 The social physics models of social stress complement the classical epidemics models.

 The simplest SIR-social stress (SIRSS) model is organised as follows.
 The susceptible individuals (S) can be split in three subgroups by the types of behavior: ignorant or unaware of the epidemic (Sign), rationally resistant (Sres), and exhausted (Sexh) that do not react on the external stimuli (this is a sort of refractory period).
 In other words: S(t) = Sign(t) + Sres(t) + Sexh(t).
 Symbolically, the social stress model can be presented by the "reaction scheme" (where I denotes the infected individuals):